Apnea of Prematurity

 All types of apnea can cause hypoxemia, cyanosis, and bradycardia if the apnea is prolonged.
 Because bradycardia can also occur simultaneously with apnea, a central mechanism may be responsible for both.

 Periodic breathing is repeated cycles of 5 to 20 seconds of normal breathing alternating with brief (< 20 seconds) periods of apnea.
-This phenomenon is common among preterm infants and is not considered apnea of prematurity and has little or no clinical significance.
+Although both periodic breathing and apnea of prematurity share an underlying immaturity of respiratory control by the central nervous system, periodic breathing is common among term and preterm infants, is considered of minimal clinical significance, and does not appear to lead to apnea of prematurity (2).

 Pearls & Pitfalls

-• Apneic episodes in preterm infants should not be attributed to prematurity until serious causes (eg, infectious, cardiac, metabolic, respiratory, central nervous system, thermoregulatory) have been ruled out.
+• Apneic episodes in preterm infants should not be attributed to prematurity until serious causes (eg, infectious, cardiac, metabolic, respiratory, central nervous system, thermoregulatory) have been excluded.

 Diagnosis of Apnea of Prematurity